Page 4 of 5

 Flathead (Salish), Kutenai, Shoshoni, and Nez Perce people all regard the bitterroot with solemn reverence.
 No other root may be harvested until the elder women of the tribe have conducted the annual First Roots ceremony, just after leaves begin to appear on deciduous trees, and before the buds of other flowers and shrubs open for the first time.
 Sometime within that interval is the moment when the dark, extremely bitter skin of the plant's roots can most easily be peeled away.
-In olden times each family methodically collected a bushel or two of roots—enough to last for a year—and spread them out to dry in the sun.
+In olden times each family quickly but methodically collected a bushel or two of roots—enough to last for a year—and spread them out to dry in the sun.

-For the past hundred years many of the meadows along the banks of the the Bitterroot River of western Montana have been given over to other uses.
+or the past hundred years many of the meadows along the banks of the the Bitterroot River of western Montana have been given over to other uses.
 One of the largest ancient beds near the mouth of the river is covered with suburban homes; another is now part of the campus of the University of Montana.
 Today the bitterroot is more likely to be found in a domestic rock garden somewhere else in the United States.